jswrenn/site/content/blog/semver-snares-size.md

 +++
 [*(Part of an ongoing series!)*](/blog/semver-snares)

 In Rust, changes to a type's size are not usually understood to be Breaking Changes™.
-Of course, that isn't to say you *can't* break downstream code by changing the size of a type...
+Of course, that isn't to say you *can't* break safe downstream code by changing the size of a type...

 <!-- more -->